“Zookeepers don’t just care for animals, they care for our planet and you can too.”

 - Chapters will report their results to AAZK; periodic e-mails from AAZK will announce the standings.

 - Chapters may follow the progress and results on the AAZK and PBI websites.

 - AAZK Chapters may utilize the TFYM donation site on the website for all chapters at the following link: https://www.aazk.org/committee/trees-for-you-and-me/tyfym-donation/

-- AAZK will have a Trees for You and Me educational brochure for chapters to support their fundraiser at the following link: Coming soon!
+- AAZK has a Trees for You and Me educational brochure for chapters to support their fundraiser at the following link:

 - Following the fundraising effort, chapters will be reporting to AAZK through the chapter re-chartering process.